 By seeing and hearing the verse at the same moment—together with reading side-by-side discussions of the quarrels, friendships, mutual borrowings, and shared energies of Williams, Eliot, and Moore—the reader gains a remarkable new understanding of their individual achievements.

-“One feels better for having read Richard Swigg’s Quick, Said the Bird.
-Swigg links Eliot to his alleged opposite, Williams, and then links them both to Moore—a valuable endeavor.
+'One feels better for having read Richard Swigg’s Quick, Said the Bird.
+Swigg links Eliot to his alleged opposite, Williams, and then links them both to Moore—a valuable endeavour.
 There is a genial, learned, sensitive, emotionally vital quality to Swigg’s commentary.
-This is a beautifully written, highly intelligent study that will stay with the reader for some time.”—Steven Gould Axelrod, coeditor, The New Anthology of American Poetry, volume 2, Modernisms, 1900–1950
+This is a beautifully written, highly intelligent study that will stay with the reader for some time.'—Steven Gould Axelrod, co-editor, The New Anthology of American Poetry, volume 2, Modernisms, 1900–1950

-Richard Swigg was formerly senior lecturer in the Department of English at Keele University.
+Richard Swigg was formerly Senior Lecturer in the Department of English at Keele University.
 He is author of Lawrence, Hardy and American Literature, Charles Tomlinson and the Objective Tradition, and Look with the Ears: Charles Tomlinson’s Poetry of Sound.
 He has collected, edited, and published the collected recordings of William Carlos Williams, Charles Tomlinson, Basil Bunting, and Hugh MacDiarmid.
-In 2007, PennSound published his collection of Williams recordings online and in 2009 published his collection of George Oppen recordings.
+PennSound published his collection of Williams recordings online in 2007 and his collection of George Oppen recordings in 2009.

-Quick, Said the Bird is available for sale at bookstores or directly from the University of Iowa Press by phone at 800-621-2736 or online at www.uiowapress.org.
+Quick, Said the Bird is available for sale at bookstores or directly from the University of Iowa Press by phone at (800) 621-2736 (USA/Canada) or online at www.uiowapress.org.
 Customers in the United Kingdom, Europe, the Middle East, or Africa may order from the Eurospan Group online at www.eurospangroup.com/bookstore.